 Are there restrictive covenants that are commonly picked up during conveyancing in Mitcham?

 Covenants that are restrictive in nature can be picked up when reviewing land registry title as part of the process of conveyancing in Mitcham.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

-Just had an offer accepted on a new build apartment in Mitcham.
+The estate agent has sent us the confirmation of our purchase of a new build flat in Mitcham.
 Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
-Can you give me some examples of some of the questions asked in new build conveyancing.
+Can you give me some examples of some of the questions asked in new build legal work.

-Set out below are examples of a selection of leasehold new build questions that you may expect your new-build leasehold conveyancing in Mitcham
+Set out below is a sample of a selection of leasehold new build questions that you can expect your new-build leasehold conveyancing in Mitcham

-Following years of dialogue we simply can't agree with our landlord on how much the lease extension should cost for our flat in Mitcham.
+Having spent years of negotiations we simply can't agree with our landlord on how much the lease extension should cost for our flat in Mitcham.
 Does the Leasehold Valuation Tribunal have jurisdiction to calculate the appropriate figures?

 You certainly can.
-We can put you in touch with a Mitcham conveyancing firm who can help.
+We are happy to put you in touch with a Mitcham conveyancing firm who can help.

-An example of a Freehold Enfranchisement matter before the tribunal for a Mitcham premises is 50 & 52 Southcroft Road in September 2013.
-The tribunals own valuation determined that the premium payable should be £29,000 This case affected 2 flats.
-The unexpired lease term was 86.11 and 60.64.
+An example of a Freehold Enfranchisement decision for a Mitcham flat is 50 & 52 Southcroft Road in September 2013.
+The tribunals own valuation determined that the premium payable should be £29,000 This case related to 2 flats.
+The unexpired term as at the valuation date was 86.11 and 60.64.